-Here you will find a quick overview of baby language development and activities to encourage your baby to learn speech and language.
+Here you will find a quick overview of baby language development and activities foster speech and language skills.

 Speech and language development starts from the day a baby is born.
 During the first year of life, babies learn the sounds of their native language, turn taking skills, how to say some speech sounds, basics of communication, etc...

 Why are these early years so important for language development?
 Language skills are complex and build on each other.
 Oral language allows us to understand our world and express ourselves.
 It is also the basis for reading and writing abilities.

 For more in-depth information, read how baby language development fits in with speech and language development.